brooke-law/SHARP-Water-Quality-Tracking/README.md

-# SHARP-Water-Safety-Tracking
+# SHARP-Water-Quality-Tracking
-This project was completed to track the water safety throughout Philadelphia, primarily, West Philadelphia neighborhoods
+This project visualizes the water quality in West Philadelphia based on factors such as odor, taste, color.
+The data was collected through surveys completed by West Philadelphia residents over the course of 4 months.
+The primary goal of this project was to highlight the areas and populations most in need of water quality improvement resources (e.g. filters) and educational materials.